New year – fresh start. Cliché? Yes. Possible? Also, yes. Especially when it comes to your accounting and bookkeeping processes.

 It is time to get ready to close the books, so you can start fresh in the new year.
 Here are some tips from the bookkeeping team at HireEffect.

-Start off by reconciling your cash accounts and make sure they match your bank statements.
-If you haven’t been doing this monthly, it may take you a while.
+Start off by reconciling your cash accounts and ensure they match your bank statements.
+If you haven’t done this monthly, it may take a while.
 Staying on top of this in the future will save you some headaches next year.
 Compare your deposits, withdrawals, and payments.
 Check for money in transit, outstanding checks, and any bank fees.
 Double-check for duplicate transactions, transactions with missing or incorrect information, and compare your cash balances.
 Pay careful attention so you can correct any errors that may have occurred over the year.

 Next, reconcile any credit cards, liability accounts, asset and equity accounts, and your inventory account if you have one.
 Be sure that your assets are recorded, fixed assets are properly capitalized, and that loans and interest are booked correctly.

 Review your accounts payable.
-A/P are all ongoing expenses, and any other short-term financial obligation, including credit card balances.
+A/P are all ongoing expenses and any other short-term financial obligation, including credit card balances.
 What do you owe, and do you really owe it?
-It’s important to review the “paper trail” if you see an expense that you don’t recognize or if the invoice seems too high.
+It’s essential to review the “paper trail” if you see an expense that you don’t recognize or if the invoice seems too high.
 This can also help you identify fraud.

 You also want to review your accounts receivable.
 Who owes you money?
 Is anyone behind on their payments?
 Are there any bills you need to collect before the year-end?
 Are there any accounts you consider to be uncollectable that you can write off?

-And don’t forget to double and triple-check that you have billed for all your work.
+And don’t forget to triple-check that you have billed for all your work.
 You can’t collect what you’re owed if you haven’t invoiced for it.

-If you are behind on collections, here are some things to think about for 2022.
+If you are behind on collections, here are some things to think about for the new year.

-1. Put your A/R process in writing with established net terms and a clear collection policy.
+- Put your A/R process in writing with established net terms and an explicit collection policy.

 Tie up loose ends